Phase Transitions of the Maximum Likelihood Estimates in the $p$-Spin Curie-Weiss Model: Main Results

-\item $p \geq 4$ even: Here, Lemma \ref{derh11} shows that there is a unique point $\lambda_p:=(\tilde{\beta}_p,0) \in \cp$, with $\tilde \beta_p$ as defined in \eqref{eq:betatilde}, at which the function $H_{\tilde{\beta}_p,0,p}$ has exactly three global maximizers.
+\item $p \geq 4$ even: Here, there is a unique point $\lambda_p:=(\tilde{\beta}_p,0) \in \cp$, with $\tilde \beta_p$ as defined in \eqref{eq:betatilde}, at which the function $H_{\tilde{\beta}_p,0,p}$ has exactly three global maximizers.
 For all other points in $(\beta, h) \in \cp$, $H_{\beta, h, p}$ has exactly two global maximizers, that is, $\cp=\cp^+ \cup \{\lambda_p \}$.
 In the case, $p\geq 4$ is even, we will refer to the point $\lambda_p$, or, equivalently, the point $\tilde{\beta}_p$, as the $p$-{\it strongly critical} point.\footnote{Note that the point $\tilde \beta_p$ is defined for all $p \geq 2$ (even or odd) as in \eqref{eq:betatilde}.
 However, for $p \geq 3$ odd, this point is $p$-critical, but not $p$-strongly critical (that means it belongs to $\sC_p^+$).
 On the other hand, for $p=2$ this point is 2-special (see discussion in Remark \ref{remark:theta}).} Hereafter, when the need while arise to distinguish strongly critical points from other critical points, we will refer to a point which is $p$-critical but not $p$-strongly critical, as $p$-{\it weakly critical}.
-Note that the collection of all $p$-weakly critical points is precisely the set $\cp^+$. \end{itemize}

-It remains to describe the structure of $p$-special points.
+Note that the collection of all $p$-weakly critical points is precisely the set $\cp^+$. \end{itemize} It remains to describe the structure of $p$-special points.
 To this end, fix $p \geq 3$ and define the following quantities:

-Again, depending on whether $p$ is even or odd there are two cases:
+Again, depending on whether $p$ is even or odd there are two cases (\cite[Lemma B.2]{cmp}):

 \begin{itemize}